oliver-jk-redding/bookkeeper/README.md

-Summarise a CSV file of transactions for a budget.
+Organise a CSV file of transactions for a budget.